Painting

 spring paintings Tintoretto, Allegorical Figure of Spring, circa 1555, Chrysler Museum of Art art masterpieces to welcome spring

-Tintoretto, Allegorical Figure of Spring, circa 1555, Chrysler Museum of Art, Norfolk VA, USA.
+Tintoretto, Allegorical Figure of Spring, c.
+1555, Chrysler Museum of Art, Norfolk, VA, USA.

 7. Lawrence Alma Tadema, Spring

-Another art masterpiece to welcome spring is this procession of women and children descending marble stairs adorned with brightly colored flowers.
-Lawrence Alma Tadema here represented the Victorian custom of sending children into the country to collect flowers on the morning of May 1, or May Day, but placed the scene in ancient Rome.
-Alma Tadema’s paintings also enjoyed popularity later when his large panoramic depictions of Greek and Roman life caught the attention of Hollywood.
-Certain scenes in Cecil B. De Mille’s film, Cleopatra (1934), were inspired by the painting Spring.
+Another masterpiece to welcome spring is this procession of women and children descending marble stairs adorned with brightly colored flowers.
+Lawrence Alma-Tadema represented here the Victorian custom of sending children into the country to collect flowers on the morning of May 1, or May Day, but against the backdrop of ancient Rome.
+Alma-Tadema’s paintings gained popularity later when his large panoramic depictions of Greek and Roman life caught the attention of Hollywood.
+Some scenes in Cecil B. De Mille’s film, Cleopatra (1934), were inspired by Spring (1894).

 8. Paul Gauguin, The Loss of Virginity (Awakening of Spring)